Quotas and limits

 This document lists the quotas and system limits that apply to Cloud NAT.

-- System limits are fixed values that cannot be changed.
+• System limits are fixed values that can't be changed.

 A given quota or limit is calculated per resource.
 Quotas and limits may be per project, per network, per region, or per another resource.
 NAT IP addresses can't be shared between NAT gateways.

-Trusted Cloud by S3NS uses quotas to help ensure fairness and reduce spikes in resource use and availability.
-A quota restricts how much of a Trusted Cloud resource your Trusted Cloud project can use.
+Cloud de Confiance by S3NS uses quotas to help ensure fairness and reduce spikes in resource use and availability.
+A quota restricts how much of a Cloud de Confiance resource your Cloud de Confiance project can use.
 Quotas apply to a range of resource types, including hardware, software, and network components.
 For example, quotas can restrict the number of API calls to a service, the number of load balancers used concurrently by your project, or the number of projects that you can create.
-Quotas protect the community of Trusted Cloud users by preventing the overloading of services.
-Quotas also help you to manage your own Trusted Cloud resources.
+Quotas protect the community of Cloud de Confiance users by preventing the overloading of services.
+Quotas also help you to manage your own Cloud de Confiance resources.

 The Cloud Quotas system does the following: